couchbaselabs/Couchbase-by-Example/03-ios-share-extension/03-ios-share-extension.md

 # Saving the Pick document

 The final step is to save the document to Sync Gateway when the post button is pressed.
-This time, you will use `NSURLSession` to make a POST request to `http://localhost:4984/db/` with track name and team name:
+This time, you will use `NSURLSession` to make a POST request to `http://localhost:4984/db/` with the track name and team name:

 	override func didSelectPost() {
 	    // This is called after the user selects Post.
 Do the upload of contentText and/or NSExtensionContext attachments.